-How to make a DIY Christmas ribbon wreath with a burlap bow for your front door for the holidays!
-So easy to create!
+How to make a ribbon wreath with plaid ribbon and a burlap bow for your front door for the holidays!
+So easy to make!

-I've been using a hanging basket on my front door for the past few seasons but I was ready for a change so I came up with this fun idea.
+I've been creating a different Christmas front door basket for the past few seasons so I was ready for a change.

-Of course it had to involve plaid ribbon and burlap, I've been crazy over both of them lately.
+Of course it had to involve plaid ribbon and burlap, I've been crazy for both of them lately.